AlexxNB/malina-ui/docs/src/app/pages/Theming.md

 </style>
 ```

 > Be sure you are set values for light and dark themes separately.
-Don't use light variables as values for dark мфкшфидуы(like `--dm-color-error: var(--color-error)).
+Don't use light variables as values for dark variables(like `--dm-color-error: var(--color-error)).

 #### Light and dark theme